Vancouver’s Bloedel Conservatory never looked like so haunting. So dark. Also, so devoid of fun birds.

 Shot in 2010, the cult sci-fi horror flick Beyond The Black Rainbow is set in a trippy, sci-fi asylum/institute circa 1983, where an evil doctor is experimenting on a girl with mysterious powers named Elena (played by Eva Bourne).

 The film is short on plot and big on synth and mood, as a horror-scape unfolds at a surreal, haunting pace.

-What’s interesting is that the movie creates such a unique headspace that it’s hard to believe that it was shot anywhere in specific.
-It plays out like a weird nightmare being beamed into your directly brain from some early-’80s alternate reality.
+The film creates such a unique headspace, playing out like a weird nightmare being beamed into your directly brain from some early-’80s alternate reality.